HwWobbe/WipHww/README.md

 ...

 ## 2025-12:
+- further proofs beyond 2024-12 of the X3 theory are completely out of reach.
+  - consider this a working proof for my current use cases

 - [2025-12](https://github.com/HwWobbe/WipHww/blob/main/2025/2025-12)
   - deeper pages are possible via direct links and better PageDesigns
     - TransClusion(s) via PRs will help